-Income Taxes--For periods subsequent to November 25, 1996, the Company and its wholly-owned subsidiaries file a consolidated income tax return.
+Income Taxes--The Company and its wholly-owned subsidiaries file a consolidated income tax return.
 The Company uses an asset and liability approach for the financial reporting of income taxes in accordance with Statement of Financial Accounting Standards No. 109, Accounting for Income Taxes.
 Deferred income taxes arise from temporary differences between financial and tax reporting.